 Here's where to find some of the best, most striking pieces from 2019.

 Where it is: The corner of Ala Moana Boulevard and Ward Avenue, Honolulu

-Legendary American street artist Shepard Faire, aka @Obeygiant, put in an appearance at Pow!
+Legendary American street artist Shepard Fairey, aka @Obeygiant, put in an appearance at Pow!
 Wow! this year and produced this monster of a mural with his crew, which addresses the topic of global warming and preserving the earth for future generations.

 2 “Ikura” by Lauren YS and Oneq

 Where it is: The corner of Cooke and Auahi streets, Honolulu

 3. This bizarre sideways mural by Michael Reeder

 Like many of Los Angeles artist Michael Reeder’s (@reederone) works, this one deals with self-identity, mortality and ego—and makes a great background for portraits.

 4. A tribute to Giverny, France and Monet’s garden by Logan Hicks

 Where it is: The corner of Cooke Street and Ala Moana Boulevard, at the Bike Factory, Honolulu